webnet-fr/database-anonymizer/README.md

 ### Why ?

-[General Data Protection Regulation] (GDPR) imposes strict rules in domain of information storage and treatment.
-You must not treat the user's personal data unless there is a strong necessity.
-In case you want to dump a production database in order to use it during development you cannot store or use peronal data in dumped database anymore.
-You must delete or anonymize personal information before importing production database in your developpment setting.
+[General Data Protection Regulation] (GDPR) imposes strict rules in the domain of information storage and treatment.
+You must not treat the users' personal data unless there is a strong necessity.
+In case you want to dump a production database in order to use it during development you cannot store or use peronal data in a dumped database anymore.
+You must delete or anonymize personal information before importing a production database in your developpment setting.

 ### How ?

 Launch one command provided by our **database anonymizer** before dumping a production database and it will replace personal information with random but meaningful data.
-The good point is that you specify fields to anonymize and how they will be anonimized:
+The good point is that you can specify the fields to anonymize and how they will be anonymized:

 ```
 webnet_fr_database_anonymizer:  # required part of configuration